JustinTimperio/gpq/README.md

 - [rpq (Rust Priority Queue)](https://github.com/JustinTimperio/rpq)

 ## Benchmarks
 Due to the fact that most operations are done in constant time `O(1)` or logarithmic time `O(log n)`, with the exception of the prioritize function which happens in linear time `O(n)`, all GPQ operations are extremely fast.
 A single GPQ can handle a few million transactions a second and can be tuned depending on your work load.
-I have included some basic benchmarks using C++, Rust, and Go to measure GPQ's performance against the standard implementations of other languages. **While not a direct comparison, 10 million entries fully enqueued and dequeued takes about 3 seconds with Go/GPQ, 3 seconds with Rust, and about 8 seconds for C++**.
-(Happy to have someone who knows C++ or Rust comment here)
+I have included some basic benchmarks using C++, Rust, and Go to measure GPQ's performance against the standard implementations of other languages.

+**While not a direct comparison, 10 million entries fully enqueued and dequeued (WITHOUT multiple routines) takes about 3.5 seconds with Go/GPQ, 6 seconds with Rust, and about 9 seconds for C++**.
+(Happy to have someone who knows C++ or Rust comment here and update what I have in [bench](https://github.com/JustinTimperio/gpq/tree/master/bench))

 <p align="center">